 Despite the advent of modern technology and the popularity of digital entertainment, Choko still thrives in The Gambia.
 It can be found in villages, towns, and even city corners, with players engrossed in lively matches.

 Moreover, efforts have been made to promote Choko both within The Gambia and internationally.
-Tournaments and exhibitions are held, allowing players to showcase their skills and compete for honors.
+Tournaments and exhibitions are held, allowing players to showcase their skills and compete for honours.
 Choko has also gained attention beyond the country’s borders, attracting board game enthusiasts from different parts of the world.

 Conclusion

-Choko stands as a testament to the vibrant cultural heritage and traditions of The Gambia.
 Its long-standing presence in the Gambian society highlights the importance of preserving traditional games as they provide a connection to the past and a sense of identity for future generations.
 Whether played for leisure or competition, Choko continues to captivate players with its strategic gameplay and timeless appeal.